Pronunciation of 'Caesalpinia'

 The word 'Caesalpinia' refers to a genus of flowering plants in the family Fabaceae.
 It is pronounced as 'see-sal-PIH-nee-uh' or 'see-sal-PEE-nee-uh' in English (en-US).

-The word 'Caesalpinia' originates from the name of the Italian botanist Andrea Cesalpino (1519–1603), who was a pioneer in plant classification.
+The word 'Caesalpinia' originates from the Latin name of the Italian botanist Andrea Cesalpino (1519–1603), who made significant contributions to plant taxonomy.

 Pronunciation Details